stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

-Note that again we invoke the same API method twice to retrieve the queue families.
+Note that again the same API method is invoked twice to retrieve the queue families.
 However in this case we use the JNA `toArray` factory method on an instance of a `VkQueueFamilyProperties` structure to allocate the array and pass the _first_ element to the API method (i.e. the array maps to a native pointer-to-structure).
-We will abstract this common pattern at the end of the chapter.
+This common pattern will be abstracted at the end of the chapter.

-Finally we add another helper to create a queue family domain object:
+Finally another helper is implemented to create a queue family domain object:

 ```java
 private static Family family(int index, VkQueueFamilyProperties props) {